Racketship01/CompleteJSCourse2022/readMe.md

 - Constructor Functions and the "new" Operator

+  - In JavaScript, a constructor gets called when an object is created using the new keyword.
+The purpose of a constructor is to create a new object and set values for any existing object properties.
   - Constructor functions always start with a capital letter
   - Arrow function will actually not work as a function constructor because it doesnt have its own this keyword.
 Only function expression and declaration will work
   - The difference between a regular function and constructor function is that we call the constructor using the "new" keyword